Anna Ogino

 日本とフランス、そのあいだにある文学的な往還を体現する存在である。

-In his work, writing moves as close as possible to the intimate.
+In his work, writing draws closer to the intimate.

 A major figure in contemporary Japanese literature, Hitonari Tsuji (辻仁成) has spent nearly forty years developing a body of work shaped by the exploration of solitude, love, memory and exile.